pdmosses/olivierfest-agda/README.md

 # OlivierFest-Agda

+This is the README page for the [OlivierFest-Agda repository].

-The Agda code provides a lightweight formalization of the denotational semantics of the language ScmQE defined in the paper:
+The Agda code in this repository provides a lightweight formalization of the denotational semantics of the language ScmQE defined in the paper:

 > Peter D. Mosses.
 2025.
 A Compositional Semantics for `eval` in Scheme.
 > In *Proceedings of the Workshop Dedicated to Olivier Danvy*